Skip navigation

 Designated Area Migration Agreement (DAMA) for employers

-About the Designated Area Migration Agreement (DAMA) pathway
+About the Designated Area Migration Agreement (DAMA)

-Through DAMA, eligible South Australian employers can sponsor skilled and semi-skilled overseas workers for positions they cannot fill locally.
-The program offers more flexible requirements than standard skilled visa pathways, helping businesses address genuine skill and labour shortages.
+The SA DAMA program offers more flexible requirements for nominees by allowing concessions to the nominee requirements of the standard skilled visa pathways, helping businesses address genuine skill and labour shortages.

 How the DAMA process works